LivLilli/MIDA/README.md

 * Nadam: okay?.

-* save and load: different results: check if seed for splitting works.
+* save and load: different results: check if seed for splitting works (do not work).